 Community Law Otago strives to provide legal support in a variety of ways to reach across the Otago community.
 A mix of media and volunteer clinics, staff travel and outreach clinics, and a 0800 number assists in maximising coverage.

-Clinics are operated at the premises of Community Law Otago 6 times a week during the university year, in a mix of lunch time and evening drop in times to accommodate client’s other commitments and travel arrangements.
+Clinics are operated at the premises of Community Law Otago 7 times a week during the university year, using an appointment system at times to accommodate client’s other commitments and travel arrangements.

 Over the summer holidays, clinics operate 3 or 4 times a week, depending on the number of volunteers available.

 These clinics are staffed by rostered volunteers comprising any one of our 60 volunteer lawyers and 7 of our 100 selected law students.
 The lawyer guides the student through the interviewing process, the legal research, formulating a client option plan, clarifying and rehearsing the advice to be given to the client.

 Outreach clinics are operated by appropriately qualified staff, in cooperation with local community service providers who provide the premises, the advertising and the local knowledge.